BetterHelp Therapy Frequency: Finding The Right Balance For Your Goals

 Interested in online therapy?

-Online cognitive behavioral therapy for mental health
+Online cognitive-behavioral therapy for mental health

-Many online therapists practice cognitive behavioral therapy (CBT), which is one of the most widely studied types of therapy.
-According to the APA, medical internet research suggests that CBT can be effective for treating a number of mental health conditions and life challenges, including depression, anxiety disorders, eating disorders, substance use disorder, marital problems, and eating disorders.
+Many online therapists practice cognitive behavioral therapy (CBT), one of the most widely studied types of therapy.
+According to the APA, medical internet research suggests that CBT can be effective for treating a number of mental health conditions and life challenges, including depression, anxiety disorders, eating disorders, substance use disorders, marital problems, and eating disorders.
 Since it can be used to treat so many different conditions, the number of sessions required to see improvement can vary dramatically.

 Online CBT can take place remotely via video sessions or audio sessions, which can be a more convenient option for many than commuting to a therapist's office.
 Platforms like BetterHelp also allow for live sessions to take place via chat, which may be beneficial for those who prefer to express what they’re feeling in writing.
 Individuals can also reach out to their BetterHelp therapist anytime via in-app messaging, and they’ll respond as soon as they can.